 - (a) Legal Memoranda.
-Counsel for each party shall electronically file and provide courtesy copies to the Court legal memoranda addressing all contested legal issues and anticipated evidentiary problems. - (b) Voir Dire Requests.
-Counsel for each party shall electronically file and provide courtesy copies to the Court any voir dire requests that pertain specifically to the case at issue.
+Counsel for each party shall electronically file and provide courtesy copies to the Court of legal memoranda addressing all contested legal issues and anticipated evidentiary problems. - (b) Voir Dire Requests.
+Counsel for each party shall electronically file and provide courtesy copies to the Court of any voir dire requests that pertain specifically to the case at issue.
 Routine voir dire requests are not required. - (c) Requests to Charge.
-Each party shall electronically file and provide courtesy copies to the Court written requests to charge the jury.
-When feasible, the proposed jury charges should also be submitted to Chambers on a 3.5" diskette in WordPerfect format.
+Each party shall electronically file and provide courtesy copies to the Court of written requests to charge the jury.